-After Dark Night Club hosts Monkeypox vaccine clinic
+After Dark Night Club hosts monkeypox vaccine clinic

 FORT WAYNE, Ind.
-(WANE) – Cases of Monkeypox has surpassed 10,000 and the White House has declared it a public health emergency.
+(WANE) – Cases of monkeypox have surpassed 10,000 and the White House has declared it a public health emergency.

 A popular Fort Wayne nightclub is working with state health officials to help prevent the spread in our area.